ayberkt/formal-topology-in-UF/README.md

 ## Clickable HTML

-I will make an HTML rendering of the code available soon.
+A rendering of the code in glorious clickable HTML can be [accessed here][7].

 ## Credits